carsonwng/arco/README.md

 ### ./example/discord
 - Lack of comments, README as it is the only standing resource on how to consume the webhook calls coming from arco's runner
 - High volume of DMs may result in rate-limits on the bot, another solution not involving private messages should be implemented
+- Any user that makes a subscription to the discord consumer MUST be in the arco discord server as users are not discoverable to bots without having a common guild.
+Join [here](https://discord.gg/RT9xFJvAfZ)

 # API Reference / MongoDB Document Examples
 ### API Reference